TosbackCgusBridge-Bot/CGUs-versions/Aeropostale/Privacy Policy.md

 our customers and associates.
 Because of this your shipment may experience
 delays.
 Thank you for your patience and understanding.
 Learn More &.
 Stay Safe

-Ends Today!
-Ends Today!
-It's 🔥!
-Sweet Sweet Summer Sale With

-50-70% Off Everything
+🔥 Deals Extended For a Limited Time

+Shop your favorite Aero Shorts &.
+Tees before they're gone!

+🔥 Deals Extended For
+a Limited Time

+Shop your favorite Aero Shorts
 &.
-Blazing-Hot Deals on Aero Shorts, Tees, Tanks &.
-More!

-50-70% Off Everything

-Blazing-Hot Deals on Aero
-Shorts, Tees, Tanks &.
-More!

-\*Exclusions Apply
+Tees before they're gone!

-Shop Girls Shop Guys Shop Girls 🔥 Deals Shop Guys 🔥 Deals Shop Girls Shop Guys Girls 🔥 Deals Guys 🔥 Deals
+Shop Girls 🔥 Deals Shop Guys 🔥 Deals

-\*Exclusions Apply
+EARLY ACCESS: In Stores &.
+Online

+Memorial Day Extravaganza Starts Now!

+50-70% Off
+Everything!

+Shop Girls Shop Guys

 Nice to See You Again!

 Certain Aero Locations Are Carefully Reopening

-&. offering Free pick up in stores.
+&. offering FREE storefront pick up.
 We're taking extra
 precautions to keep our customers and associates safe.

 Nice to See
 You Again!

-&. offering Free pick up in stores.
+&. offering FREE storefront pick up.
 We're taking extra
 precautions to keep our customers and associates safe.

 Find A Store Free Store Pick Up Learn More &.
 Stay Safe Find A Store Free Store Pick Up Learn More &.
 Stay Safe